You can search for Staples petite office chairs, but that would be counterintuitive.

 Optional forward tilt option

-Highly adjustable armrests
+Highly armrests

 Best office chair for skinny person